robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 Example is always better that a thousands words.
 Our sines have samplePerPeriods 28, 20 and 16.
 Let's take some 'random' samplePerPeriod for example equal 18.
-This frequency **should not** be present in our signal window so our expectation is that we should get small decibel value.
+This frequency **should not** be present in our signal window so our expectation is that we should get low decibel value.

 We need to iterate thought all 1024 samples.
 Unfortunately this number is too big to show everything in details.
 Let's show only 24 iterations from the middle of the window because there samples have highest amplitudes.
+Of course under the hood we will compute all 1024 samples.
 Yellow marker shows that range (iterations between 401 and 424):

 [![Part of the window for DFT details](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/08-part-of-the-window-for-dft-details.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/08-part-of-the-window-for-dft-details.png)